billm/emu6502/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Thanks
+Many thanks to Dennis Felsing for NimES (<https://github.com/def-/nimes>) from which I took much inspiration and code.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)